DN-Vanguard/BikeTrails/proposal.md

 ## <u>User Story</u>
 Who are we building this for?
-AS A
+AS A **frequent flyer**

 What is the user trying to achieve?
-I WANT
+I WANT **the experience of booking a flight all in one window/area**

 Why do they want to achieve this?
-SO THAT
+SO THAT **I can save time, and recall what I need from one place**

 ## <u>Wireframe or sketch of design</u>

 ## <u>API's to use</u>

 ## <u>Rough Breakdown of tasks</u>
+* Implement weather forecast from HW6
+* Use Hotel API's and create a hotel booking interface
+* Use flight API's and create a flight booking interface
+* Depending on the users flight destination, use certain cities API's to make suggestions on top tourist attractions